 - SEVIS Transfer Form (PDF) - for those transferring from a U.S. School

 Q: Will I feel safe and welcome?

 A: We are very proud of our university and want you to feel safe and comfortable in your "home away from home."
 The connections you make at Concordia go well beyond smiles and hellos between classes.
 At Concordia, you have an entire community cheering you on and supporting you every step of the way.
 If you should have any questions, be sure to contact us at any time.

 Q: Who is my admission counselor?

-If you are a graduate student, your admisison counselor is Jodi LePla.
+A: Your admisison counselor is Jodi LePla.